MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-introduction.md

 - **Agentless discovery for Kubernetes** - provides zero footprint, API-based discovery of your Kubernetes clusters, their configurations and deployments.

-- **[Agentless vulnerability assessment](agentless-vulnerability-assessment-azure.md)** - provides vulnerability assessment for all container images, including recommendations for registry and runtime, quick scans of new images, daily refresh of results, exploitability insights, and more.
+- **Agentless vulnerability assessment** - provides vulnerability assessment for [cluster nodes](kubernetes-nodes-va.md) and for [all container images](agentless-vulnerability-assessment-azure.md), including recommendations for registry and runtime, quick scans of new images, daily refresh of results, exploitability insights, and more.
 Vulnerability information is added to the security graph for contextual risk assessment and calculation of attack paths, and hunting capabilities.

 - **Comprehensive inventory capabilities**  - enables you to explore resources, pods, services, repositories, images and configurations through [security explorer](how-to-manage-cloud-security-explorer.md#build-a-query-with-the-cloud-security-explorer) to easily monitor and manage your assets.

 - **[Enhanced risk-hunting](how-to-manage-cloud-security-explorer.md)** - enables security admins to actively hunt for posture issues in their containerized assets through queries (built-in and custom) and [security insights](attack-path-reference.md#insights) in the [security explorer](how-to-manage-cloud-security-explorer.md)

 - **Control plane hardening** - continuously assesses the configurations of your clusters and compares them with the initiatives applied to your subscriptions.
 When it finds misconfigurations, Defender for Cloud generates security recommendations that are available on Defender for Cloud's Recommendations page.
 The recommendations let you investigate and remediate issues.

   You can use the resource filter to review the outstanding recommendations for your container-related resources, whether in asset inventory or the recommendations page: